UtsavUpadhyay5002/WebScrap1/README.md

 2. The script will continuously monitor the Bitcoin price and notify you of significant changes.

 ## **Future Enhancements** 🚀
-- Implement a more robust notification system: email, SMS, or push notifications to alert the user of price changes. 💌
 - Allow the user to configure the price change threshold ⚙️
 - Add support for other cryptocurrencies 💰
 - Improve error handling ⚠️